Paratron/hookrouter/src-docs/pages/en/02_routing.md

     return match || <NotFoundPage />;
 }
 ```

+> __Important to know__
+> Hookrouter will cache the route results.
+Because of that, your route result functions should be pure (side effect free).
+This means they should only rely on the parameters that are passed into the functions.
+If you want to pass additional data, [there is a pattern for that](#passing-additional-data-to-route-functions).

 ## URL parameters
 Your paths may contain parts that should be consumed as parameters for your application.
 For example, a product page